The Yagi antenna or Yagi-Uda antenna or aerial is a particularly popular where directivity and gain are required for an antenna installation.

 - Long for high gain: For high gain levels the antenna becomes very long.

 The Yagi antenna is a very practical form of RF antenna design that is suited for applications where gain and directivity are needed.
-Although the cost is higher than more basic antennas, the Yagi often provides the most cost effective option for gain and directivity .
+Although the cost is higher than more basic antennas, the Yagi often provides the most cost effective option for gain, directivity and overall performance.
+For frequencies at VHF and above, the size of the Yagi is very acceptable and it has become the standard type of antenna used where directionality and gain are needed.

 More Antenna & Propagation Topics: